segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 1. From the Segment web app, click **Catalog**.

-2. Search for "Amplitude" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Amplitude" in the Catalog, select it, and choose which of your sources to connect the destination to.

 3. In the destination settings, enter your Amplitude API key.